tytydraco/yessleep/out/Please_help_me_Ive_been_25_minutes_from_home_for_six_hours_PART_2.md

 They’d given me Keppra again.
 I’d been off the medication for months without issue.

-I stared at the Keppra IV drip filled with rage, I visually traced the IV tubing down into my arm.
+I stared at the Keppra, I visually traced the IV tubing down into my arm.
 I hated it, it felt like poison entering my veins.

 The working assumption was fairly straightforward: I had a complicated neurological history, somewhere along the line my seizure threshold had apparently decided to betray me again.